 Cognitive Developmental Therapy

-We strive to use cognitive developmental therapy to help children overcome specific challenges in their cognitive and academic skills, social interactions, emotional-behavioral reactions, and gross-fine motor skills.
-As children learn best through play, we tailor specific experiential activities for our patients to explore through trial-and-error opportunities.
-Our goal is to ensure that each child’s growth occurs smoothly and fully, while minimizing learning gaps that interfere with their overall development
+Our cognitive developmental activities help children overcome specific challenges in their cognitive and academic skills, social interactions, emotional-behavioral reactions, and gross-fine motor skills.
+As children learn best through play, we tailor specific experiential activities for our little thinkers to explore through trial-and-error opportunities.
+Our goal is to ensure that each child’s growth occurs smoothly and fully, while minimizing learning gaps that interfere with their overall development.

 Cultivating Self-Confidence and the Desire to Learn

 A Proactive Approach that Builds Authentic Self-Confidence

 Unlike traditional play therapy, cognitive developmental activities are a hands-on approach that tailors specific thinking games to help children overcome certain challenges and improve the quality of interactions with their environment.
-Confidence is gained from “ah-ha” experiences as the child explores thinking games that target a particular area of need, and gains awareness of the what, where, who, when, and how’s behind each task.
+Confidence is gained from “ah-ha” experiences as the child explores thinking games that target a particular area of need, and gain awareness of the what, where, who, when, and how’s behind each task.
 This encourages a belief in their own ability to learn and further apply the skills acquired to everyday life.

 Our Thinking Games utilize Piaget’s Stages of Cognitive Development to ensure smooth, continuous flow from one stage to the next, enriching each child’s development and learning.
 The activities are comprehensive and multidimensional to cover the various needs of each child, and include the following:

 - Cognitive-Logical Skills: Logical Thinking Games give children the opportunity for trial-and-error exploration to fully comprehend why a solution may or may not work.
 The ability to think logically is the foundation for all critical thinking skills, and facilitates higher-level reasoning that is needed in all areas of life, whether academically, socially, or interpersonally.
 To learn more, visit our Logical Thinking Activities.